Thomas R Stelmack, OD, FAAO

 Residency, 1976, Hospital Based Optometry Kansas City VAMC

 Dr. Thomas Stelmack graduated from the Illinois College of Optometry receiving the coveted Lawrence P. Feigenbaum Clinical Optometry Memorial Award in 1975.
 After completing the first VA residency in Optometry at the Kansas City Hospital, he returned to a full time appointment at the Illinois College of Optometry and part time practice with his father.
 During this period he started the Physical Diagnosis course having audited the same at the University Of Kansas School Of Medicine.
 He taught several courses at the College from 1976 to 1978 including many in medicine and ocular disease.
 In 1978 he was recruited by the Department of Ophthalmology at the University of Illinois through the VA in Washington DC to begin the Optometry Section at the West Side VA Medical Center.
 From 1978 until 1987 as the newly formed section was developing he continued lecturing at the College.
 He initiated the residency program at West Side VAMC (now called the Jesse Brown VAMC) in 1982 as well as in 1985 a regional low vision program.
-He continues to serve as the Chief of the Optometry Section of a very large service that employs 9 other attending optometrists and 3 residents.
-Numerous students from 5 schools / colleges of optometry have completed externships at the medical center.
+He served as the Chief of the Optometry Section at Jesse Brown VA prior to retiring in 2017 and continues to serve as a lecturer in the weekly didactic program.